Our 2019 grants

 Mustard Seed’s mission is to equip children, empower parents and educate society.
 To achieve this, the organisation is developing an autism hub where families and the local community can access support, therapies, activities, advice and training.
 All the therapies and interventions Mustard Seed uses are well-researched and validated within the autism community.
 The whole team attends external training courses to keep up to date with current autism practice and regular in-house training to share, refresh and improve the service.

-Member nominations for the Royal London Foundation will reopen in 2020, so keep an eye on the website and your member emails for more information about how and when to apply!
+Member nominations for the Royal London Foundation reopen on 30 March 2020, so keep an eye on the website and your member emails for more information about how and when to apply!